Skip to main content

 "I think we have this tool in social media where we can connect with the online world, and it looks very positive, like on TikTok everyone is always so happy, but I think a lot of young people feel like it leads to feelings of loneliness, and low self-esteem, and I wonder how they will manage when they’re faced with the possibility of being trolled the second they post something online.
 That’s what I wanted to explore in Belle, and also about the context of my own five-year old daughter and how she will cope in the future.”

-All of the professional reviews that I have read seemed game for Hosoda’s vision, but always manage to concede that the film’s plot lags a little behind the visuals.
+All of the professional reviews that I have read seemed game for Hosoda’s vision, but they always manage to concede that the film’s plot lags a little behind the visuals.
 In almost every instance, the takeaway seems to be that there are just too many story elements for one film.
 For example, Joe Mortenson of Wall Street Journal writes, “There’s too much plot for the film to manage, but its heart, and sumptuous art, are so firmly in the right place that its appeal comes through sweet and clear.”

 When there’s such a consensus on what a film’s shortcomings are, it’s hard to just write it off as a critical oversight.
 Again, this is an observation that I myself expressed in that initial review.
 But as I've gone back to the film multiple times (itself worth noting), I've come to personally appreciate that this appraisal doesn't do justice to the film.
 There’s a lot that is lost when you put story and spectacle in competition with one another instead of letting them enrich one another.